3-Ingredient Protein Pancakes

 - Each pancake has 3 Smart Points.

-- I've included additional pancake mix options and the amounts needed below this recipe card.
+- I've included additional pancake mix options, PEScience Select whey and casein protein powder modifications, and the amounts needed below this recipe card.

 Additional Pancake Mix Options